Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ![GIF of IntelliJ command completion working through a fluent chain](intelliJFluent.gif)

 Chain the methods suggested by the IDE as long as they make sense for the Azure resource being defined.
-If you are missing a required method in the chain your IDE will highlight it with a compile error.
+If you are missing a required method in the chain your IDE will highlight it with an error.

 ## Resource collections